Actual Knowledge Gain as Privacy Loss in Local Privacy Accounting: Introduction

-This paper focuses on the most flexible form of interaction between an analyst (adversary) and an object, where an analyst adaptively determines the next query based on the results of previous queries.
-This type of interaction was initially discussed by \cite{rogers2016privacy} within the context of CDP, referred to as pay-as-you-go or fully adaptive composition.
-Due to its flexibility, the fully adaptive composition has found application in various scenarios \cite{abadi2016deep, durfee2019practical, lecuyer2019privacy}. \cite{rogers2016privacy} proposed a privacy accounting framework for fully adaptive composition, consisting of two components: (1) a privacy filter that ensures the composition satisfies the DP guarantee, and (2) a privacy odometer that monitors the privacy loss of the executed queries.
-Subsequent works \cite{feldman2021individual, lecuyer2021practical, whitehouse2022fully} have aimed at enhancing the performance of the privacy filter and odometer.
-In this paper, these concepts are extended to the framework of LDP.
-For the privacy filter, the DP guarantee of the composition is translated into the requirement that the realized privacy loss does not exceed the DP guarantee.
-Moreover, a privacy filter is also expected to accept as many queries as possible for higher efficiency and better privacy-budget utilization.
-Therefore, this paper introduces the Bayesian Privacy Filter, which accepts a new query as long as every potential output from the query still guarantees that the realized privacy loss will not exceed the DP guarantee.
-A simplified version of the Bayesian Privacy Filter is also introduced, sharing a similar methodology but with reduced computational complexity.
-Furthermore, an $(\epsilon, \delta)$-DP version of Bayesian Privacy Filter is also extended from its $\epsilon$-DP version.
-Additionally, this paper proposes a corresponding privacy odometer - Bayesian Privacy Odometer - equating the realized privacy loss to the usage of the privacy budget.
-Importantly, the gap between the realized privacy loss and the privacy budget gauges the leeway of the DP guarantee for future queries.
-For instance, if the gap is one, then the Bayesian Privacy Filter can always accept an LDP query with $\epsilon \le 1$, or potentially even a higher $\epsilon$.
+In this paper, privacy accounting refers to any algorithm designed to quantify the privacy loss of a composition and to determine whether the composition violates DP guarantee. \cite{rogers2016privacy} proposed a privacy accounting framework for fully adaptive composition, consisting of two components: (1) a privacy filter deciding whether to execute a query in order to satisfy the DP guarantee, and (2) a privacy odometer that monitors the privacy loss of the executed queries.
+This study adopts and extends these concepts to the context of LDP.
+Section \ref{sec:privacy_filter} demonstrates that the $\epsilon_g$-LDP guarantee for a composition is satisfied if the realized privacy loss does not exceed $e^{\epsilon_g}$.
+To this end, a Bayesian Privacy Filter (Algorithm \ref{algo:bayesian_privacy_filter}) is implemented to continuously accept new queries if every potential output from the next query still guarantees that the realized privacy loss will not exceed $e^{\epsilon_g}$.
+A simplified version of the Bayesian Privacy Filter is also introduced as Algorithm \ref{algo:simplified_bayesian_filter}, sharing a similar methodology but with reduced computational complexity.
+Furthermore, Section \ref{sec:aldp} extends the Bayesian Privacy Filter to $(\epsilon, \delta)$-LDP.
+Additionally, using the realized privacy loss as a privacy odometer is analyzed in Section \ref{sec:odometer}, allowing the remaining privacy budget to accurately represent the capacity to accept new queries.
+Finally, Section \ref{sec:role_of_bayesian_belief} discusses the role of Bayesian belief in interpreting the Bayesian Privacy Filter.
+Although Bayesian belief is employed for interpretation, the correctness of the privacy filter does not depend on the adoption of Bayesian belief.